roscopeco/anos/docs/IPC.md

-## Interprocess Communication (IPC) Mechanisms
+# Interprocess Communication (IPC) Mechanisms

 > [!WARNING]
 > The IPC design is still evolving, so there's a good chance
 > some of the details here will change as development progresses.

+## IPC Architecture Overview

 Anos provides two fundamental primitives for IPC, available to all processes (provided they are endowed by their supervisor with